Effi Briest (1974 film): Analysis

 Although the ending to the film is very tragic, it is not due to Effi's death.
 Rather, it is because she believed that she died believing that the guilt had been her own responsibility, and because it demonstrates how social conventions are able to prevent one from loving one another with their entire capacity.
-Through this the film demonstrates how being a principled man will often result in their own enervation.
+This film demonstrates how being a principled man can result in his own enervation.